alice-i-cecile/bevy-temp-rfc/rfc/ui-building-blocks.md

 Pick up a UI framework, and you'll find a new approach to styling.
 So why *this* approach?
-Let's look at the alternatives.
+Let's look at some of the alternatives we should *not* take:

-1. In-line styles only: you can only configure widgets locally.
+1. **In-line styles only:** you can only configure widgets locally.
 This is, in effect, the current approach of `bevy_ui`.
 It's very explicit, but also very tedious and impossible to synchronize across a large UI.
 If we do not provide a styling solution, users will invent their own ad-hoc, forcing them to think through this design on their own and fragmenting the ecosystem.
-2. Inherited styles.
-3. Cascading styles.
-4. Global style priorities.
-5. Widget-to-widget inheritance.
+2. **Inherited styles:** rather than allowing for multiple styles on each widget with overwriting, we could have a single style per widget, and define styles in terms of inheritance from other styles.
+This results in complex inheritance trees, and results in a proliferation of styles, each of which must be named and can be reused.
+Fundamentally, this is a bad pattern because it obscures the underlying end-user logic of "like X, except...".
+3. **Cascading styles:** a widget's styles could cascade down to all other child widgets.
+This leads to more complex non-local behavior, requires that all widgets live within a tree, and is fragile if you want to move a widget out of the tree it currently lives in.
+Users can also replicate this behavior easily enough with custom systems when it is desired.
+4. **Global style priorities:** rather than defining which styles overwrite the others on each entity, we could give each one a "priority", and always apply them in that order.
+This is fiddly to tweak (the same challenge emerges with z-ordering in 2D applications), is harder to debug, and can make it very hard to get the exact behavior in special cases.
+Furthermore, this is very easily replicated by simply applying themes via systems that run in a specified order.
+5. **Widget-to-widget inheritance:** we could allow widgets to mirror the styles of other widgets.
+While conceptually simple, this will very quickly result in long and tangled web of inheritance.
-This, incidentally, is a large part of the value of the `Style` marker component: to ensure that users are not presented with easy tools to tangle themselves up.
+This fragile and complex anti-feature, incidentally, is a large part of the value of the `Style` marker component: to ensure that users are not presented with easy tools to tangle themselves up.

+In the end, this approach to styles allows for complex but ergonomic customization with the use of custom systems (ala the themes proposal), but still allows for simple, local reasoning about the final results.
+Simply examine the `Styles` on the entity you're attempting to debug, examine the style entities that it points to, and you have a complete understanding of why your widget looks the way it does.
+No endless chains or inheritance trees to walk!

 ### Storing original style parameter values